MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 + Root or super user permissions

-The following additional components are included in Setup and required for R Server.
+The following additional components are included in Setup and required for full language support in Machine Learning Server.

 * Microsoft R Open 3.4.1
 * Microsoft .NET Core 1.1
+* Anaconda 4.2 with Python 3.5

 ## Installation paths

+Installed software can be found at the following paths:

 + Install root: /opt/microsoft/mlserver/9.2.1